 MCP

-Model Context Protocol (MCP) is an open standard that lets AI assistants call external tools through a common interface.
-OMX can act as an MCP client, invoking registered MCP servers from within skills, hooks, and agent workflows to reach file systems, APIs, and specialized services without leaving the session.
+Model Context Protocol (MCP) is an open standard that lets AI clients call external tools through a common interface.
+OMX acts as an MCP client, invoking registered MCP servers from skills, hooks, and agent workflows to reach file systems, APIs, runtime state, and coordination services.

 What it is

-MCP defines a client-server protocol where the AI client (OMX/Codex) sends structured tool-call requests and receives structured responses.
-Each MCP server exposes a named set of tools.
-OMX discovers configured servers at startup and makes their tools available as first-class actions inside skills and hooks.
+MCP is a client-server protocol: the client (OMX/Codex) sends structured tool-call requests, and each MCP server returns structured responses from a named set of tools.
+OMX discovers configured servers at startup and calls their tools from skills and hooks when the workflow needs external state or services.

 How OMX uses it